PCSX2/pcsx2-net-www/docs/contributing/contributing.md

 ---
 title: "Contributing to PCSX2"
-summary: "Getting started with contributing to PCSX2"
+description: "This page introduces you to contributing to the PCSX2 project."
 draft: false
 toc: true
 sidebar_position: 1
 ---

-In this section you will learn how to contribute to PCSX2.
+This page introduces you to contributing to the PCSX2 project.

 As a first step, please review these links as they'll help you understand how the development of PCSX2 works.